Kimbally Torres is currently freelance writing for On the Map Marketing as a SEO Content Writer.

-For me, some of the best poems that tell the best stories are poems that are placed over photographs.
+For me, some of the poems that tell the best stories are poems that are placed over photographs.
 This modern-day poetry style should not be confused with picture poetry, where a poem is “drawn” into shapes using words and punctuation.
-The best way to illustrate the difference is to show examples of photo poetry vs. picture poetry:
+The best way to illustrate the difference is to through the following examples:

 As you can see, there is quite a difference in the poems.
 Photo poetry uses an actual photograph, whereas picture poetry is a picture drawn with words.
 Both formats are beautiful to read, but I like using the photo format, which is what I discuss in this article.

 How to Write a Photo Poem